Pink Slime is unfortunately only available with Minecraft mods. However, for those who enjoy modded gameplays, the object is a handy resource to have.

 Every 1000 millibuckets makes a bucket of pink goo.

 So a cow or a pig in the machine would grant 50mB of Liquid Meat and 10mB of the goo; this means that for every 100 cows or pigs killed, you will get a bucket of pink Slime plus five buckets of liquid meat.

 Spawning speed and capacity are more critical than mob choice in the initial stages.
 So, don’t tire yourself by picking the mob type you’ll use.

-When you’ve accumulated enough buckets of pink goo, grab them and find a clear and flat space.
+When you’ve gathered enough buckets of pink goo, grab them and find a clear and flat space.
 Then, release the bucket’s content onto the ground and wait 30-60 seconds.

 The bucket’s liquid turns into a pink-colored mob!
-Finally, the fluid stream stops, similar to removing a water source.
-Then, kill the tiny creature and claim your Pink Slime ball.
+Finally, when the fluid stream stops, it’s similar to removing a water source.
+Then, kill the tiny creature and claim your pink slime ball.

-After all, why eat tradable crops when you can eat ground by-products of mass slaughtering mobs?
+After all, why eat tradable crops when you can eat ground by-products of mass slaughtered mobs?

 Finally, the pink-colored goo has different uses apart from spawning the slimes.
 For instance, you can create pink ingots with two buckets of pink liquid, iron ingots, and a fluid sieving machine.

 Pink slime ingots are primarily helpful in a washing factory or can turn into crystalline ingots for Ender IO.
 Additionally, the curse of vanishing enchantment is also part of industrial foregoing.